mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 ```

 Instead of e-commerce action names I decided to introduce simple indices: 0, 1, 2 ...
-It should make the reasoning about processing time a little easier :)
+It should make the reasoning about processing time a little easier for the readers :)

 ```scala
 "Activities" should "be aggregated speculatively on every minute, on-time, and finally on every late activity" in runWithContext { sc =>